-This would have to be one of the most asked questions when it comes to starting with watercolour - which brand and which colours should I learn to paint with?
+This would have to be one of the most asked questions I get when it comes to starting with watercolour - which brand and which colours should I learn to paint with?

 The thing about that question is, you're ALWAYS going to get a different answer, depending on who you ask.

-Here at The Watercolour Academy, we like to keep things simple, and all of our tutorials are based off a simple 3 colour palette (give or take a cheeky black and white too for convenience - don't tell the 'pros').
+Here at The Watercolour Academy, I like to keep things simple, and all of my tutorials are based off a simple 3 colour palette (give or take a cheeky black and white too for convenience - don't tell the 'pros').

 You've probably heard of the primary colours.
 Maybe you learned about it back when you were a kid - you know the ones!
 Red.
 Yellow.
 Blue.
 The colours that can't be made by other colours, but can make all the others, right?